 So I say it again, periods are important: they affect half of the people in the world and don’t stop when your own world has been turned upside down - when you have been forced to flee your home, because of war or disaster.
 True, not having sanitary items may not kill you, but poor sanitation can cause extremely painful infections on top of the huge discomfort, shame and embarrassment of blood stains.

-Four days, one sanitary towel
+Four days, one sanitary towel - periods in a crisis

 It's hard to imagine the situation women are facing in Nepal right now, in a country devastated by earthquakes.
 Some women are wearing the same sanitary towel for four days at a time.
 Four days.
 One sanitary towel.